 Aaand from there, we headed to the line for the HONY signing.
-(In the middle of this, Madre very kindly let me run off on a wild goose chase for Magnus Chase and the Gods of Asgard shields, because apparently the Disney Hyperion booth had gotten another shipment of them to giveaway–Hannah and I had been trying to snag a couple all weekend–but they were already all gone by the time I got there.)
+(In the middle of this, Mom very kindly let me run off on a wild goose chase for Magnus Chase and the Gods of Asgard shields, because apparently the Disney Hyperion booth had gotten another shipment of them to give away–Hannah and I had been trying to snag a couple all weekend–but they were already all gone by the time I got there.)

 We met Brandon Stanton, the amazing human behind Humans of New York, got our posters signed, and generally tried not to make too big of fools of ourselves.
 (He’s so nice and down-to-earth and gah.
 I want to be best friends.)

 At that point, Mom and I split up.
 I headed into the end of the “Fierce is My Middle Name” panel about kickbutt female YA protagonists, while she attended another across the hall.
 I only got to see the last few minutes of the panel, but SO WORTH IT.